openimis/openimis_docs/web_app_vb_user_manual.rst

 Medical Items Control Page
 """"""""""""""""""""""""""

 The ``Medical Items Control Page`` is the central point for all medical item administration.
 By having access to this page, it is possible to add, edit, delete and search.
-The panel is divided into four panels (:ref:`image30`)
+The panel is divided into four panels (:ref:`Image 30<image30>`)

   A. Search Panel